A good night’s sleep may help to improve your performance!

 Being physically active, but not too close to bedtime.

-- Exercising more than 2-3 hours before bedtime is recommended as strenuous activities too close to bedtime can also make sleeping difficult.
-There may be residual impacts — such as increased body temperature and heart rate or more endorphins in your system — that aren’t conducive to sleep.
+- Exercising at least than 2-3 hours before bedtime is recommended as strenuous activities too close to bedtime might also make sleeping difficult.
+There may be residual impacts from exercise — such as increased body temperature and heart rate or more endorphins in your system — that aren’t conducive to sleep.

 Optimizing your bedroom environment.